iezqrom/publication-cold-sensation-without-touch/code/data-collection/arduino/README.md

-:robot: :technologist: These scripts should directly work if uploaded to an Arduino Uno with the Arduino Software 1.8.19  :smile:
+:robot: :technologist: These scripts should work in an Arduino Uno if uploaded with the Arduino Software 1.8.19  :smile: